meghnapamula/new_new_lab-timeit/README.md

 **Part 1:**

-Now you will use the [timeit module](https://docs.python.org/3/library/timeit.html) in python to measure the runtimes of the palendrome functions.
+Now you will use the [timeit module](https://docs.python.org/3/library/timeit.html) in python to measure the runtimes of the palindrome functions.
 This module is used in the terminal in the following way:
 ```
 $ python3 -m timeit -s "$SETUP_CODE" "$CODE_TO_TIME"